liek51/civet/docs/civet_XML.md

 Option names are in the same name space as the tool file ids, but separate from the name space of the invoking pipeline.
-All names in the tool’s option name / file id name space must be unique.
+All names in the tool's option name / file id name space must be unique.

 Occasionally, the value associated with an option is complex and is derived from the processing being done in the pipeline.
 An example is specifying read group information during BWA alignment.
-In this case, the `from_file` attribute specifies the id of a file containing a single line which is used as the option’s value instead of what would have been specified in the `command_text` and value attributes.
+In this case, the `from_file` attribute specifies the id of a file containing a single line which is used as the option's value instead of what would have been specified in the `command_text` and value attributes.

-The `threads` attribute, if set to "True", will use the tool’s `threads` attribute as the option value.
-This allows you to specify the number of threads in the command without having to enter the number of threads in multiple places (the tool’s `threads` attribute and in the `<commmand>`).
+The `threads` attribute, if set to "True", will use the tool's `threads` attribute as the option value.
+This allows you to specify the number of threads in the command without having to enter the number of threads in multiple places (the tool's `threads` attribute and in the `<commmand>`).
 It also allows the number of threads to be overridden.

 For each option specified, if the `tool_config_prefix` attribute is specified in the `<tool>` tag, option processing will search for an configuration file in the directory containing the pipeline XML file, or specified on the `civet_run` command line.
-If the configuration file exists and the option’s name is listed with a matching prefix, the value from the configuration file will be used instead of the value specified in this tag.
+If the configuration file exists and the option's name is listed with a matching prefix, the value from the configuration file will be used instead of the value specified in this tag.
 A full description of configuration processing is in a separate document.